Lactobacillus Reuteri Clinical Studies & Probiotics Research

 This page is your detailed guide to the clinical research and published studies on our probiotic Lactobacillus Reuteri NCIMB 30242.
 We also provide a summary of Lactobacillus Reuteri benefits, including other relevant strains.*

 Disclaimer: This page provides an overview of the research on Lactobacillus Reuteri NCIMB 30242 and other Lactobacillus Reuteri strains.
 It is for informational purposes only and is not meant to provide any medical advice.
 Please talk to your doctor about your health concerns and consult them before taking any supplements or making changes to your supplement regime.

-Lactobacillus Reuteri NCIMB 30242 Clinical Studies
+Lactobacillus Reuteri NCIMB 30242 Probiotics Clinical Trials

 Lactobacillus reuteri NCIMB 30242 has been through rigorous clinical trials performed by independent laboratories and researchers published in 7 peer-reviewed scientific papers.*

 We’ll go over these studies in detail in the next section so that you can understand how Lactobacillus reuteri probiotics may support your health.*

 Supports Healthy Cholesterol Already in the Normal Range